druid-io/druid-io.github.io/_posts/2013-07-10-twitter-tutorial.md

 ## Solving a Problem ##

-One of Druid's main powers (see what we did there?) is to provide answers to problems, so let's pose a problem.
+One of Druid's main powers is to provide answers to problems, so let's pose a problem.
 What if we wanted to know what the top hash tags are, ordered by the number tweets, where the language is english, over the last few minutes you've been reading this tutorial?
-To solve this problem, we have to return to the query we introduced at the very beginning of this tutorial, the [[GroupByQuery]].
-It would be nice if we could group by results by dimension value and somehow sort those results... and it turns out we can!
+To solve this problem, we have to return to the query we introduced at the very beginning of this tutorial, the [GroupByQuery](https://github.com/metamx/druid/wiki/GroupByQuery).
+It would be nice if we could group our results by a dimension value and somehow sort those results... and it turns out we can!

 Let's create the file:
 <pre>group_by_query.body</pre>